Words We Use glossary

 A |

-Aboriginal Sport CircleAboriginal Sport Circle is the national voice in sport, fitness, culture and recreation pursuits for the Aboriginal peoples in Canada with organizations in Yukon, NWT and Nunavut. | |
+Aboriginal Sport CircleAboriginal Sport Circle is the national voice in sport, fitness, culture and recreation pursuits for the Aboriginal peoples in Canada with organizations in the provinces and territories including Indigenous Sports Circle Northwest Territories (ISCNWT) and Yukon Aboriginal Sport Circle. | |

 AccessibilityAccessibility refers to characteristics of the physical environment that make it possible for people to participate in recreation regardless of ability. | |